On occasion I feel removed from my body.

 This connection is very isothere-ic in nature; victims and perpetrators have very different experiences, but in reflecting on the ways I’ve distanced parts of myself from others to avoid facing these disturbing realities, I started to think about the men who caused me this pain and their reactions.

-In one case, the person who assaulted me acted as though it was fine and normal until they were called out as I started talking more about what had happened.
-I don’t know how they ultimately felt or reacted… and I don’t really care?
+In one case, the person who assaulted me acted as though it was fine and normal until they were confronted as I started talking more about what had happened.
+I don’t know how they ultimately felt or reacted, and I don’t really care?
 But I do imagine them following a similar thought pattern, wanting to believe that this doesn’t make them a bad person.
 Wanting to think it was the alcohol, and that it wouldn’t happen again.
+Wanting to think some love or lust clouded their judgement.

 And maybe I have too much empathy– really, I shouldn’t care about the mental health of a guy who harassed me in college or feel bad after ghosting someone who date raped me.